MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-external-analysis.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Analyse Data in Business Intelligence Tools
+# <a name="analyze-data-in-business-intelligence-tools"></a>Analyse Data in Business Intelligence Tools

 In case you prefer to use business intelligence tools that are not embedded in [!INCLUDE[prod_short](includes/prod_short.md)], this page provided guidance on tools and methods to achieve this.